Miguel Rojas Player Props: Dodgers vs. Royals

-On Friday, Miguel Rojas (.357 on-base percentage in past 10 games, 85 points above season-long percentage) and the Los Angeles Dodgers play the Kansas City Royals, whose starting pitcher will be Alec Marsh.
-First pitch is at 8:10 PM ET.
+Miguel Rojas -- with a slugging percentage of .400 in his past 10 games, including three extra-base hits -- will be in action for the Los Angeles Dodgers versus the Kansas City Royals, with Daniel Lynch on the mound, on July 1 at 7:15 PM ET.

-In his previous game he had a one-hit showing (1-for-2) against the Rockies.
+In his last game he had a one-hit showing (1-for-5) against the Royals.

 Miguel Rojas Game Info & Props vs. the Royals